 The use of machine learning for SI has however often been burdened by the lack of large datasets of binaural signals labeled in terms of SI.
 Thanks to the development of the first Clarity Prediction Challenge (CPC1) [28], such dataset is now available to develop and compare SI measures.
-Taking advantage of this opportunity, the work presented in this report has two goals.
+Taking advantage of this opportunity, the work presented in this paper has two goals.
 First it aims to confirm the suitability of VQ-CPC features for SI prediction from binaural signals.
 Second, it aims at developing a reliable non-intrusive SI measure that could be used in hearing aids applications.
 For this purpose, the VQ-CPC features are computed from signals pre-processed using an hearing-loss model before being input to a predicting function that improves on the one that we originally used in [25].
+The measure is evaluated in terms of root mean-squared error (RMSE) and correlation and benchmarked against intrusive and non-intrusive measures that are combined with the same hearing loss model and a simple (trained) sygmoidal mapping.
+Results show that the proposed measure, despite previous encouraging results of VQ-CPC features, is outperformed by the considered benchmark, including the CP1 baseline, in terms of both correlation and RMSE.